fiddleHeads/intro-to-arcgis-pro/content/add-data.md

 Unfortunately, the data is not in GIS format but provided as a spreadsheet with much more information than we need formatted in a way that is not friendly to a GIS.

-So the spreadsheet has been culled and reformatted to only represent total population per neighbourhood.
+So the spreadsheet has been culled and reformatted to only represent total population per neighbourhood and added to the workshop.gdb as a table.

+NEXT WEEK INSTRUCT HOW TO ADD TO MAP AND JOIN TO STREET TREES LAYER.

 ***can I add some data here that would show douglas firs per capita?***